-Imprint Codes for Oral Medications
+Imprint Code FAQs - For Oral Medications

 What are Imprint Codes?

 All approved prescription and over-the-counter solid, oral dosage form medications in the U.S. are required by the Food and Drug Administration (FDA) to have an imprint.
 This also applies to biological drug products and homeopathic drug products, unless otherwise exempted in the FDA Code of Federal Regulations 206.7.
 Solid oral dosage forms are defined as capsules, tablets, or similar drug products intended for oral use.

 You may need to identify a drug if:

 - you have dropped it or mixed it up in a pill box or case